 2. How do I know this research is legitimate?

-NWRG is a member of the Council of American Survey Research Organization (CASRO).
+NWRG is a member of the Insights Association.
 As a member, we adhere to a rigorous code of conduct.
 We provide an overview of each study including in most cases the sponsoring agency, as well as who to contact if you have any additional questions.

 3. Why do you ask personal questions?